Venus Williams: 2020: Out of top 75

-2021-2022: Out of the top 100, 90th Grand Slam appearance
+2021–2022: Out of the top 100, 90th major appearance

 Williams started the 2021 season at the Yarra Valley Classic, where she defeated Arantxa Rus, in straight sets, before losing in straight sets to fourth seed Petra Kvitová.
 She also reached the second round of the Australian Open.
-Since then, Williams was on a 5-match losing streak and dropped out of the top 100 in May, before the French Open, to her lowest ranking since 2011.
-At the French Open, she lost in the first round to 32nd seed, Ekaterina Alexandrova.
+Since then, Williams was on a five-match losing streak and dropped out of the top 100 in May, before the French Open, to her lowest ranking since 2011.
+At the French Open, she lost in the first round to the 32nd seed, Ekaterina Alexandrova.
 She received a wildcard for the main draw of Wimbledon but she was later upgraded to the main draw as direct entry due to Naomi Osaka's withdrawal.
-She won her first round match against Mihaela Buzarnescu.
+She won her first round match against Mihaela Buzărnescu.
 This was Venus Williams's record breaking 90th Grand Slam appearance and also her 90th match win at Wimbledon.

-She missed the next four Grand Slam tournaments in singles, before receiving a wildcard for the 2022 US Open.
+She missed the next four Grand Slam tournaments in singles before receiving a wildcard for the 2022 US Open.
 She lost in the first round in straight sets to Alison Van Uytvanck.
+She also played doubles with Serena at the US Open.
+Their first round match was the first doubles match in history to be given the nighttime slot on Arthur Ashe Stadium.
+The pair lost to Lucie Hradecká and Linda Nosková.
+With Serena's retirement, this was the final Grand Slam tournament match for the 14-time major doubles champions.
+Venus later stated that when Serena retired, she too retired from playing doubles.

-2023: 30th year on the WTA Tour
+2023: 30th year on the WTA Tour, ongoing struggle with injuries

 In January, she received a wildcard for the main draw of Auckland Open, and started her 30th year on the WTA Tour with a straight-sets victory over fellow American Katie Volynets in the first round.

-Rivalries

-Venus vs. Serena Williams

-Williams has played younger sister Serena in 31 professional matches since 1998.
-Overall, Venus has won 12 of those matches and Serena Williams has won 19.
-They have met in 15 Grand Slam tournaments, with Venus Williams winning five matches to her sister Serena's ten.
-They have met in nine Grand Slam tournament finals, with Venus winning twice.
-Of the six occasions where they met in an earlier round, the victor has gone on to win the championship four times (Venus once, in the 2000 Wimbledon Championships).

-Beginning with the 2002 French Open, they played each other in four consecutive Grand Slam singles finals, the first time in the open era that the same two players contested four consecutive major finals.

-Williams vs. Hingis

-Williams and Hingis met 21 times during their careers.
-The overall head-to-head series is 11–10 in Hingis' favor.
-Their rivalry is one of the best in women's sports and has been called a "rivalry for the ages".
-They met in the 1997 US Open final during Williams's debut; Hingis won the match in straight sets.
+She opened the second round by winning the first set against Zhu Lin but then went on to lose the match when she dropped the next two sets.
+Williams received a main draw wildcard to the 2023 Australian Open but was forced to withdraw after sustaining an injury in her second round match against Lin in Auckland.
+The injury caused Williams to miss the rest of the hard court swing and the clay season.